Privacy Policy

 02Information Collected

-• Scan results: Finding rule ID, file path, line number, redacted match preview (first and last 4 characters only), SHA-256 hash, severity, and status.
+repoorci_log), commit metadata where available, redacted match preview (first and last 4 characters only), SHA-256 hash, severity, finding status, verification status, verification details, scan trigger, and audit history.
 Full secrets are never stored in plaintext.
-When a credential is verified as active, an encrypted copy (AES-256-GCM) is retained solely for automated monthly re-verification and is permanently deleted when the credential is revoked or the account is closed.
+When a credential is verified as active, an encrypted copy (AES-256-GCM) is retained solely for automated monthly re-verification and is permanently deleted when the credential is revoked or the account is closed. - Provider verification data: For paid verification, the full candidate secret-shaped string may be sent to the relevant provider API to determine whether it is active or revoked.
+Current verifier targets are AWS STS (when both AWS key parts are present), GitHub, GitLab, Stripe, OpenAI, Slack tokens, Slack incoming webhooks (

-• Billing data: Stripe customer ID, subscription ID, subscription status, and period end date.
+- Billing data: Stripe customer ID, subscription ID, subscription status, and period end date.
 Credit card numbers are never stored by SecretSweep.
 Stripe handles all card data directly.

 03How Data Is Used